 How many shades of blue are there in the world?

-We were at a loss for words when we first saw Loreto.
+We were at a loss for words when we first saw Loreto Mexico.
 The Greek poet Homer described the sea as “wine looking” which might be within poetic license if he didn’t also describe oxen in the same way.
 There wasn’t a distinction in Japan between blue and green until Crayola starting importing crayons in 1917.
 Russians have two blues – light and dark.
-I needed those two and twenty more to describe the beach on the back side of Coronado Island.
+I needed those two and twenty more to describe the beach on the backside of Coronado Island.
 Turquoise.
 Aquamarine.
 Emerald.
 Beautiful.
-What else would you expect from one of the Unesco World Heritage Sites in Mexico?
+What else would you expect from one of the most spectacular couple’s adventures we ever took?

 What Jose’ lacked in English he made up in patience and hospitality